 Pete Lawrence Biography

-Social entrepreneur Pete Lawrence is the conceptualist and firestarter of the new social network and community Campfire Convention, a concept he has been working on for the last couple of years.
+Social entrepreneur Pete Lawrence is the conceptualist and firestarter of the new social network and community Campfire Convention, a concept he has been working on for some years.

 Prior to that, he is probably best known as the co-founder of The Big Chill, and originator of the 'boutique' festival experience.
 The event quickly attracted a large number of very loyal followers, building to a peak in 2005 of 35, 000.
 Pete gave early exposure to such names as Lily Allen, Goldfrapp, Amy Winehouse, Gotan Project, Mr Scruff, Röyksopp, Zero 7 and Lemon Jelly.
 After establishing itself as one of the top half dozen UK festivals, Pete was included in Time Out’s Top 100 ‘movers and shakers’ alongside the likes of Ricky Gervais, Gordon Ramsay, Madonna, Phillip Green, Brian Paddick, Ken Livingstone and Tony Blair.

 In the mid 80s Lawrence was recognised as a respected tastemaker with an unconventional flair when he discovered and spontaneously recorded US folk singer Michelle Shocked on a walkman around a Texas campfire for his fledgling Cooking Vinyl label.
 The resulting album ‘The Texas Campfire Tapes’, with its £1 ‘field recording’ budget, went on to top the independent album charts in 1987 and establish the label at the forefront of the world and roots music scenes.